How to Shuck Rock Oysters

 Discard any that have opened, these are dead and shouldn’t be eaten.
 Most farmers will give you a baker’s dozen in case this happens and don’t worry, it won’t affect the condition of the others.

-Never store unopened rock oysters in ice or fresh water, it will kill them.
-They need to be cool, but not cold, and they also need to breathe.
+Never store unopened rock oysters in the fridge, or in icy or fresh water, it will kill them.
 The ideal way to store them is to keep them in a damp hessian bag or wrapped in a damp cotton towel (never plastic), in a dark, cool place.

 Step 2: The approach

-Start by putting on your glove for safety.
-Locate the oyster’s hinge—this is the narrowest point where the two shells meet.
-Farmed oysters typically have a deep shell, making it easier to identify the hinge.
-For added stability, place the oyster on a chopping board, a technique often favoured by champion shuckers like Sally McLean of Jim Wild’s Oysters and Doody Dennis.
+Locate the oyster’s ‘hinge’, the narrowest point where the two shells meet.
+Place the oyster on a chopping board, with the flat shell facing upwards.
+A technique often favoured by champion shuckers like Sally McLean of Jim Wild’s Oysters and Doody Dennis.

 An image of an opened oyster with an arrow pointing to the hinge which joins the two shells.